-British Columbia Supreme Court Civil & Family Rules Committee Terms of Reference
+British Columbia Supreme Court Civil and Family Rules Committee rerms of reference

 1.01 This document sets out the terms of reference for the British Columbia Supreme Court Civil & Family Rules Committee (the “Rules Committee”), including the purpose of the Rules Committee and its roles and responsibilities.

 1.02 The Rules Committee will propose amendments to the Rules of Court that align with the vision of the Justice and Public Safety Sector (the “Vision”) described below: